Stop Shivering, Start Sweating: Where to Get Warm in SF

 Working with 2200-degree temperatures is sure to make your body heat rise.
 Public Glass offers a wide range of toasty classes involving glassblowing, flameworking, playing with fire, and fusing & slumping (huh?).
 If you need convincing, the codes for these classes are in the form of [HOT240] or [WARM105].
 This public access glass studio and school is open to both new and experienced students.
 East Bay-bound students, check out The Crucible, which offers glassblowing and other sizzling classes (like welding and fire performance).

 There, we said it.
-Look, a lot of us avoid the mall post-Christmas and the rest of the year, but it’s definitely a muggy place (and beats window-shopping on Fillmore St. in sub 40-degree temps - a balmy day in Boston this time of year, mind you).
+Look, a lot of us avoid the mall, but it’s definitely a muggy place (and beats window-shopping on Fillmore St. in sub 40-degree temps - a balmy day in Boston this time of year, mind you).
 Need a good reason to drag your self to the mall?
 See a movie and try Martin Yan’s new spot M.Y.
 China under the dome at the Westfield Mall.
 Eat a fiery, filling bowl of ramen at Suzu Noodle House and then get cozy with your buddies body heat in a photobooth at Pika Pika in Japantown.

 Bikram yoga is a no-brainer choice for a guaranteed hot and sweaty workout.
 However, if you would rather not lose all of your water weight in one session (and prefer a solid sweat instead), hot yoga is a better option.
 Aha Yoga is my personal favorite.
 Competent teachers with good music give butt-kicking workouts while keeping it Zen in a glass-encased beautiful hardwood studio.
 You’ll definitely sweat but you’ll be able to breathe as well.
 Other hot yoga recommendations here.
 1892 Union St @ Laguna.